Greg-R/t41_2_main_board/README.md

 The PCB was designed using the open-source design tool Kicad 8.
 The "teardrop" feature of the layout tool was used to increase PCB reliability.

 The T41-2 Main Board evolved from the original V011 design.
+The Main Board is the central core of the T41 transceiver.
+This is where the DSP happens, user input is processed and the display graphics are generated.
+Input-output is very apparent on this board.
+There are a lot of connectors!

+The board is technically easy to build, but it is very time consuming to build.
+A lot of work!

 ## Summary of Main Board Design Features